 - /aʊ/: like in drought – plough

-5- EIGH: this combination is pronunced as /eɪ/.except in two words it is pronounced as /aI/ like in (height and sleight)
+5- EIGH: this combination is pronounced as /eɪ/.
+Except in two words, it is pronounced as /aI/ like in (height and sleight)

 - /eɪ/: eight -weight – neighbor – freight